Trade School Programs

 2. Fortis College

-• Program: Fortis College offers an Automotive Technology program designed to prepare students for entry-level positions in the automotive industry.
-The curriculum includes both classroom instruction and practical experience.
+• Description: Fortis College provides a robust Automotive Technology program designed to prepare students for entry-level positions in the automotive service industry.
+The curriculum includes courses on engine repair, brake systems, and electrical systems.

 3. Coastal Alabama Community College